 Check the following video slideshow to get further inspiration to visit Helsinki 🙂

 Helsinki offers a variety of unique and locally-made products that make for great souvenirs or gifts.
+The best place for shopping is around Esplanadi and Aleksanterinkatu.
+There are also various malls and shopping centres around the city, like the Kampii Shopping Complex, Citycenter Mall Helsinki, Kauppakeskus Forum, Stockmann Department Store and Mall of Tripla further afield.
 Here are some items you might consider purchasing in Helsinki:

-1. Marimekko Products: Marimekko is a well-known Finnish design brand famous for its bold and colourful patterns.
-You can find a wide range of products, including clothing, bags, and home goods.
+- Marimekko Products: Marimekko is a well-known Finnish design brand famous for its bold and colourful patterns.
+You can find a range of products, including clothing, bags, and wall hangings

-5. Kalevala Jewelry: Inspired by Finnish folklore and mythology, Kalevala Jewelry offers a range of beautifully crafted pieces that reflect the country’s rich cultural heritage.
+- Kalevala Jewelry: Inspired by Finnish folklore and mythology, Kalevala Jewelry offers a range of beautifully crafted and distinctive designs.

-10. Finnish Licorice (Salmiakki): If you’re feeling adventurous, try some Finnish liquorice, known as Salmiakki.
-It has a strong, salty flavour and is a unique Finnish treat.
+- Finnish Licorice (Salmiakki): If you’re feeling adventurous, try some Finnish liquorice, known as Salmiakki.
+It has a strong and salty flavour.

 FURTHER READING